aniketchavan2211/Rust/README.md

 ### Enum

 An `enum` (enumeration) is a custom data type that allows you to define a type by enumerating its possible values.
 Each value is called a `variant`, and you can associate data with each `variant`.

+Where structs give you a way of grouping together related `fields` and `data`, like a `Rectangle` with its `width` and `height`, `enums` give you a way of saying a value is one of a possible `set of values`.
+For example, we may want to say that `Rectangle` is one of a set of possible shapes that also includes `Circle` and `Triangle`.
+To do this, Rust allows us to encode these possibilities as an `enum`.

 **Snippets**:
 ```rust